mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 Specify the MATLAB script, function, or statement you want to execute in the **Command** box.
 If you specify more than one script, function, or statement, use a comma or semicolon to separate them.
 If you want to run a script or function, do not specify the file extension.

+For example, run a script named `myscript.m` in the root of your repository.

 ![run_matlab_command](https://user-images.githubusercontent.com/48831250/94472499-d8ddbf80-0198-11eb-8f25-ead3c4039f55.png)

 MATLAB exits with exit code 0 if the specified script, function, or statement executes successfully without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the build to fail.
 To ensure that the build fails in certain conditions, use the [`assert`](https://www.mathworks.com/help/matlab/ref/assert.html) or [`error`](https://www.mathworks.com/help/matlab/ref/error.html) functions.